NB x GMCL x ECB- Banner-01 1200.png

 8.1.3.1.2.2.

-When the Named Professional is registered on cricHQ then a club administrator must add “(Pro)” after the player's Surname.
+When the Named Professional is registered on cricHQ then a club administrator must add “(Pro)” after the player's surname.

 8.1.3.1.3.